-Creating a departmental email account requires that two things be created for you:
+Creating a departmental email account on YaleConnect requires that two things be created for you:

 The Secure File Transfer service offers a means of securely transferring files, large or small (including ePHI/ 3-Lock Data), instead of using email attachments.
 This tool is based on FileLocker, an open source software.